 Fifteen states are included in AAFA’s Honor Roll this year!
-Congratulations to:

 - District of Columbia*

 - New York

 - North Carolina